dergigi/dergigi.github.io/collections/bitcoin/_posts/2019-08-07-proof-of-life.markdown

 way to self-sustain each organism, and the phenomenon which we call life as a whole.

-> "Life is like fire, not water; it is a process, not a pure substance.
+> Life is like fire, not water; it is a process, not a pure substance.
 > \[...\] The simplest, but not the only, proof of life is to find
 > something that is alive."
 >